First-order asymptotic perturbation theory for extensions of symmetric operators: Introduction

-The main results of this work are threefold.
-First, we derive a new version of the celebrated Krein's formula for the difference of resolvent operators of two arbitrary self-adjoint extensions of a given symmetric operator.
-Specifically, we express this difference in terms of orthogonal projections onto Lagrangian planes uniquely associated with the self-adjoint extensions in question and thus offer a novel point of view on the Krein formula through the prism of symplectic functional analysis.
-Secondly, we obtain a quite general asymptotic expansion formulas for resolvents of self-adjoint operators determined by one-parametric differentiable families of Lagrangian planes, and derive a Riccati-type differential equation for the resolvents.
-Finally, we obtain a new abstract variational Hadamard-type formula for the slopes of eigenvalue curves bifurcating from a multiple discrete eigenvalue of the unperturbed operator.
-Motivated by closely related Hadamard variation formulas for partial differential operators on varying domains, we use the term {\em Hadamard-type} for the formulas giving $t$-derivatives of the eigenvalues of abstract and differential $t-$dependent operators treated in this paper.
-Such formulas bridge the celebrated Atiayh--Padoti--Singer theory and the Maslov index theory as they relate the spectral flow of a family of self-adjoint extensions to the Maslov index of the corresponding path of Lagrangian planes.
-We prove an infinitesimal version of this relation.
+In this paper we study one-parameter {\em families} of self-adjoint extensions of densely defined symmetric operators.
+The main results of this work are twofold.
+First, we obtain new and quite general asymptotic expansion formulas for resolvents of self-adjoint operators determined by one-parameter differentiable families of Lagrangian planes, and derive a Riccati-type differential equation for the resolvents.
+From this, we derive a new abstract variational Hadamard-type formula for the slopes of eigenvalue curves bifurcating from a multiple discrete isolated eigenvalue of the unperturbed operator.
+Motivated by closely related Hadamard variation formulas for partial differential operators on varying domains, we use the term {\em Hadamard-type} for formulas giving $t$-derivatives of the eigenvalues of abstract and differential $t$-dependent operators treated in this paper.
+Our second major set of results uses the Hadamard-type formulas to bridge the celebrated Atiyah--Patodi--Singer theory and the Maslov index theory as they relate the spectral flow of a family of self-adjoint extensions to the Maslov index of the corresponding path of Lagrangian planes.
+We give a proof of an infinitesimal version of this relation in a very general abstract setting where all three objects may vary: the domains of the self-adjoint extensions, the boundary traces, and the operators per se.
+On a more technical level, we systematically use a version of the formula for the difference of resolvent operators of two arbitrary self-adjoint extensions of a given symmetric operator.
+Specifically, we express this difference in terms of orthogonal projections onto Lagrangian planes uniquely associated with the self-adjoint extensions in question and thus offer a novel point of view on the resolvent difference formulas through the prism of symplectic functional analysis.